-The emergency response plan is updated annually, and copies of the updated plan were provided to IH in 2022.
+The emergency response plan is reviewed and updated annually, and copies of the updated plan were provided to IH in December 2024.
 Updates will include changes to contact numbers (including GEID staff, consultants, contractors and regulatory agencies), as well as changes to the plans that may be required including the addition of new facilities.